-An example of the application of the morphotype test for individual assignment can be found in our previous study (Khaitov et al. 2018).
-Aiming to find out whether the starfish Asterias rubens distinguished between M. edulis and M. trossulus in the White Sea, we sampled mussels in populations with high and low frequencies of the T-morphotype, mixed them in equal proportions in experimental cages, and, after acclimation to ambient conditions, offered to the starfishes.
-These predators selectively consumed mussels of the T-morphotype, which was interpreted as a preference towards M. trossulus (Khaitov et al. 2018).
-Now we know that an alternative and probably more formal experimental design could be to use sympatric mussels of T- and E-morphotypes from the most mixed population.
-Under both designs, the accuracy of individual assignment of experimental mussels would be nearly the same.
+The morphotype test was already used for practical assignment of individuals in a study of prey selection of the predator starfish Asterias rubens, feeding on mixed mussel populations in the White Sea, (Khaitov et al. 2018).
+We sampled mussels in populations with high and low T-morphotype frequencis,and mixed them in equal proportions in an experimental setup.
+The predators selectively consumed mussels of the T-morphotype, which was interpreted as a preference towards M. trossulus (Khaitov et al. 2018).
+An alternative and probably more appropriate experimental design would use sympatric mussels of T- and E-morphotypes from the most mixed population. [ Under both designs, the accuracy of individual assignment of experimental mussels would be nearly the same. ]